Linaro/website/_posts/previous/2016-02-29-kvm-pciemsi-passthrough-armarm64.md

 # Arm MSI Controllers

 This chapter gives a brief introduction of 2 Arm MSI controllers, the GICv2m and the GICv3 ITS.
 We purposely present a simplified overview.
-Please refer to the [references](https://docs.google.com/document/d/19-ZLE_xXKbebXKysIrAhmpXIdcRz6BjJlhP4NNWom8Y/edit#heading=h.p2pt38fekl4d) for more details.

 ## GICv2M